Find out what food St. Patrick would have eaten during his life ahead of your own St. Patrick's Day preparations.

 When Saint Patrick was taken as a slave to Ireland from Wales, he survived on foods that today are prized as premium-priced healthy fare.

-She says record-keepers in ancient monasteries show that Irish fare was seasonal, wholesome, and modest and that obesity was not a problem during the era.
+She says record-keepers in ancient monasteries show that Irish fare was seasonal, wholesome, and modest.

 Dairy produce and cereals were everyday staples.
 St Patrick would have consumed lots of fresh milk, sour milk, thickened milk, colostrum, curds, flavored curd mixtures, butter, and soft and hard cheeses.